 Specialized Radiotherapy Procedures

 Radiation Oncology faculty members at UT Southwestern have the expertise to provide some radiotherapy services not commonly offered elsewhere.
 Our physicians all specialize in specific disease sites.
 Some also specialize in complex procedures that may require advanced training, a dedicated support team, or additional technical resources.
-Our team excels not only in performing but developing innovative approaches to radiotherapy delivery.
+Our team excels not only in performing, but developing innovative approaches to radiotherapy delivery.

 Some of the specialized procedures offered here include:

 Brachytherapy is a form of radiation therapy in which a radioactive source is placed in direct contact with the tumor or treatment area.
-Implantable seeds or gel, as well as temporary exposures using paddles or other devices are all examples of brachytherapy.
+Implantable seeds or gel, as well as temporary exposures using paddles or other devices, are all examples of brachytherapy.

-High-dose rate (HDR) brachytherapy is the newest form of brachytherapy treatment, and is most often used for gynecological cancers, head and neck cancers, and skin cancers.
-A device or holder is placed on the area to be treated, or into the area through a natural body orifice.
-The device is then connected to the HDR machine and a small but intense radiation source is loaded into it.
+High-dose rate (HDR) brachytherapy is the newest form of brachytherapy treatment and is most often used for gynecological cancers, head and neck cancers, and skin cancers.
+A device or holder is placed on the area to be treated or into the area through a natural body orifice.
+The device is then connected to the HDR machine where a small but intense radiation source is loaded into it.
 The dose is delivered in approximately 5-10 minutes.
 Once the treatment session is complete, the radiation source is withdrawn back into the machine and the device is removed from the treatment area.
 The patient is discharged to return several days later for additional treatments.

 Deep inspiration breath-hold with Vision RT for breast cancer